SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/apn_settings.md

 API base path: `/tracker/apn_settings`

 APN is short of Access Point Name and provides a device with the information needed to connect to wireless service.
-Using this call you can get APN settings using tracker ID.
+Using this call you can get APN settings by a tracker ID.

 ### read